Tyrrrz/interview-questions/C#/Heap vs stack.md

 Due to how CPUs deal with `double`s, arrays of `double` are an exception, such objects are stored on the LOH if there are more than 1000 elements in the array.

-Because of this separation, memory in LOH is (normally) not defragmented, providing better performance at the cost of less efficient memory usage.
+Memory in LOH is (normally) not defragmented, providing better performance at the cost of less efficient memory usage.